I'm currently writing my PhD dissertation, and procrastinating by heavily customising my LaTeX environment.

 /thesisart.cls

 One point of this whole exercise is to require minimal additional markup in the chapter files themselves.
-Here's what I came up with (introduction/chapter.tex):
+Here's what I came up with (introduction/content.tex):

 \chaptertitle{Introduction}